autosapien/CarND-Behavioral-Cloning-P3/README.md

 We use Mean Squared Error as the loss function as we are solving a regression problem.
 Our output needs the predicted steering value, a value in the interval \[-1,-1\].

 ####7.
-Overfitting the model
+Overfitting Prevention

 The model contains dropout layers after every convolutional layer in order to reduce overfitting with a keep probability of 0.7

 ####8.
-Model parameter tuning
+Model Parameter Tuning

-* Learning rate - The model used an adam optimizer with the default learning rate of **0.001** and no decay.
+* Learning rate - The model uses an Adam Optimizer with the default learning rate of **0.001** and no decay.
 In case we train for a large number of epochs we should use a decay.
 * Batch Size - Within each epoch we used a batch size of **32**
 * Number of Epochs - **10** epochs (with **10240** samples each) were sufficient solve the problem well.
 Allows the drive to be at 20+ mph